 A little about me!
 I ran cross country and track all through high school and eventually ran for The University of Georgia (Go Dawgs!), Reebok, and On.
 I originally started Sincerely By Nicole out of my love for inspirational quotes and how I could apply them to training and racing.
 I started making digital prints with running inspired quotes and decided to open an Etsy shop.
 Designing motivational quotes based on what I thought that phrase would look like was a cathartic way to help me motivate myself and others!

-I had a career ending injury in March 2020 and shifted my shop over to included editable templates.
+I had a career ending injury in March 2020 and shifted my shop over to included event stationery.
 This was right when COVID hit, and I wanted to create beautiful and affordable templates so that people could still make their events special - even if they were virtual!